tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Failure.md

 **Rival**
 - Your consumption of the good or service means another party cannot consume it **Excludable**
-- There are requirements to be met before accessing the goods
+- There are requirements to be met before being able to access the good or service

 ### Club Goods
-**
+**Non-Rival**
+- Your consumption of the good or service does not prevent another party from consuming it **Excludable**
+- There are requirements to be met before being able to access the good or service